 Explanation: IRR might make Project A look better due to its higher return percentage, but NPV clearly shows that Project B adds far more actual value to the company (100,000 dollars vs. 5,000 dollars ).
 NPV provides a more meaningful number by showing the dollar value added, which IRR ignores.

-2. Handling of Different Project Sizes:
+2. Handling of Different Project Sizes

 NPV gives a clearer picture of which project brings more value, even when the projects are of different sizes.
 IRR might favor smaller projects with higher rates of return but lower overall cash generation.

-Example: Project X requires a 10,000 dollars investment and gives a 50% return, while Project Y requires a $500,000 investment and gives a 15% return.
+Example: Project X requires a 10,000-dollar investment and a 50% return, while Project Y requires a $500,000 investment and a 15% return.

 Explanation: IRR favors Project X because of its high percentage return, but NPV shows that Project Y generates much more value due to its larger size.
 Even though Project Y’s IRR is lower, the absolute profit is significantly higher, which NPV captures.

-3. Reinvestment Rate Assumptions:
+3. Reinvestment Rate Assumptions

 NPV assumes cash flows are reinvested at the firm’s cost of capital (WACC), which is a realistic assumption.
 IRR assumes reinvestment at the same high rate of return, which is often unrealistic.

-4. Multiple IRRs Problem:
+4. Multiple IRRs Problem

 Some projects can have more than one IRR, especially when cash flows change direction (positive to negative or vice versa) more than once.
 This creates confusion, but NPV avoids this issue entirely by focusing on value.

-Example: A project has an initial outflow of 50,000 dollars, a positive inflow of 100,000 dollars, and then a negative cash flow of 20,000 dollars.
+Example: A project has an initial outflow of 50,000, a positive inflow of 100,000, and a negative cash flow of 20,000.
 This gives two IRRs: 10% and 50%.

-5. Clearer Decision Making for Mutually Exclusive Projects:
+5. Clearer Decision Making for Mutually Exclusive Projects

 When choosing between mutually exclusive projects, NPV clearly shows which project adds more value, whereas IRR might lead to wrong choices if the rates of return differ greatly but the actual cash generated is not as high.

-Example: A company can invest in either Project A or Project B but not both.
+Example: A company can invest in either Project A or B but not both.
 Project A has an IRR of 30% and adds 50,000 dollars in value, while Project B has an IRR of 25% but adds 150,000 dollars in value.

-6. No Ambiguity:
+6. No Ambiguity

 Example: A project has irregular cash flows, leading to an IRR of 10% in one case and 100% in another due to cash flow patterns.